-The old saying “Familiarity breeds contempt” may be well known, but how much of our problems really do rest with complacency?
+The old saying “Familiarity breeds contempt” may be well known, but I wonder how much of our current problems rest with complacency?

-READ MALACHAI 3 Make notes, if you’d like, of what stands out for you.
+READ MALACHI 3 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.

 A THOUGHT FOR TODAY:

-Years ago, I had the privilege of speaking at a ladies conference in Italy and, using the vision of this ancient prophet Malachi, I titled my four sessions “Honesty” – that helps to prevent short-changing Ourselves; short-changing God; short-changing the Holy Spirit; and short-changing Others.
-While my talks focused on how honest we are about who we are and what we’re doing with our lives, abilities, and resources, the problem most often at the back of it all is neglectful complacency.
+Years ago, I had the privilege of speaking at a ladies conference in Italy and, using the vision of this ancient prophet Malachi, I titled my four sessions “Honesty”.
+While my talks focused on how honest we are about who we are (and what we’re doing with our lives, abilities, and resources), the problem most often at the back of it all is neglectful complacency.

-Twenty-four centuries ago, the issue of complacency was just as prevalent in today’s chapter: a prophetic message given by Malachi from our Maker, the Creator God.
-It was in a time of relative peace when life had become comfortable and complacent.
-Unfortunately, complacency can move unnoticed into arrogant insensitivity when it comes to our Maker.
-For one thing, they’d turned away from their Maker’s Handbook. [v7] But by not returning to Him and sticking to His decrees, the very basic things got missed – like funding His work on earth [v8-9] and not trusting Him for who He is: Creator and Provider. [v10-12] In confronting their complacent neglect, the Creator God warned that the Lord Himself will come suddenly to sort things out. [v1] But when He comes, His nature is like a refiner’s fire or a launderer’s soap. [v2]
+24 centuries ago, the issue of complacency was just as prevalent.
+It was during a time of relative peace when life had become comfortable.
+Unfortunately, “comfortable” moves into complacency then transfers, unnoticed, to arrogant insensitivity when it comes to our Maker.
+For one thing, the people in today’s chapter, had turned away from their Maker’s Handbook. [v7] By not turning to Him, and sticking to His decrees, the very basic things got missed – like funding His work on earth [v8-9] and not trusting Him for who He is: Creator and Provider. [v10-12] In confronting their complacent neglect, the Creator God warned that the Lord Himself will come suddenly to sort things out. [v1] But when He comes, His role will be that of a refiner’s fire or a launderer’s soap. [v2]

 Read More?
 CLICK to follow “31 August – Additional Notes”